GameFabric/docs/src/multiplayer-servers/multiplayer-services/server-protection/protocols.md

 ![create-protocol.png](images/create-protocol.png)

 ::: warning
-You can restrict your Protocol to only support one UDP or TCP, even though the Mitigation would allow both.
+You can restrict your Protocol to only support either UDP or TCP, even though the Mitigation would allow both.
-The other way around – allow both where only one is supported by the Mitigation – is not allowed.
+Allowing both protocols while only one is supported by the Mitigation is not allowed.
 :::

 Once the Protocol is created, it is available to all ArmadaSets, Armadas, Formations and Vessels.
 Nonetheless you need to actively select a Protection Protocol for each game server port of these entities.

-## Protect game server ports
+## Protect Game Server Ports

 Any ArmadaSet, Armada, Formation or Vessel requires at least one game server port.
-This port is usually to allow communication between your game server and your connecting game clients.
+This port is usually meant for communication between your game server and game clients.
-It is however common to use multiple ports, one for the game engine, one for query services and so on.
+In most cases however, your game server exposes more than a single port.
-For each of them you can apply different Protocols.
+Each of those ports can be configured to use a different Protocol.

-All ports are potentially vulnerable to attack, so by setting a Protection Protocol, SteelShield applies a mitigation action to the traffic on these ports.
+In order to make all of your game server's ports secure, it is strongly recommended to apply a Protection Protocol to each of them.

-When the port is unprotected (`none`), SteelShield forwards any traffic without checking or filtering it.
+When the port is unprotected (`none`), traffic is forwarded as-is.

 You can find the Protocol assignment to the right of the port specification under Vessel » Settings » Containers » Container Ports.
 It is the same for ArmadaSets, Armadas and Formations.